-We hope to be able to resume our trips abroad as soon as circumstances allow.
-Participation in such trips allows pupils to practise and develop their linguistic knowledge of French / German, as well as offering them an insight into the cultural aspects of French and German speaking countries.
-Pupils are very much encouraged to take part in these trips in order to develop their communication skills which form such a vital part of the GCSE and A Level examinations and are much sought after by employers.
+We hope to be able to resume our trips abroad for this year group and participation in such trips will allow pupils to practise and develop their linguistic knowledge of French / German, as well as offering them an insight into the cultural aspects of French and German speaking countries.

-Looking ahead to the Sixth Form, we offer courses in A-Level French and German.
-Many pupils have successfully continued their foreign language studies to A-level and beyond, pursuing many of the excellent courses now available at Universities.
+Looking ahead to the Sixth Form, we offer courses in A-Level French, German and Spanish.
+Many pupils have successfully continued their foreign language studies to A-level and beyond.
 Indeed, A Level languages are viewed as excellent facilitating subjects by universities.